prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-targeting-params-android.md

 There are two ways to provide information on user consent to the Prebid SDK:

-- Explicitly via Prebid SDK API: publishers can provide TCF data via Prebid SDK’s Targeting API
+- Explicitly via Prebid SDK API: publishers can provide TCF data via Prebid SDK’s 'Targeting' class.
 - Implicitly set through the Consent Management Platform (CMP): Prebid SDK reads the TCF data stored in the `SharedPreferences`.
 This is the preferred approach.

 {: .alert.alert-warning :}